4.2.1 Assessment and acceptance

 The Donation Specialist Nurse Coordinator of the relevant jurisdictional DonateLife agency is responsible for referring potential cardiothoracic organ donors to the transplant coordinator for the corresponding heart transplant unit.

-A donor heart is offered to the home state transplant unit first.
-When there are no urgently listed patients, donors who meet paediatric criteria (see Section 4.6.2 below), are offered to paediatric recipients first.
+A donor heart is offered to the home state transplant unit first, except in donors who meet paediatric criteria (see Section 4.6.2 below).
 Each jurisdiction across Australia and New Zealand has an assigned home state heart transplant unit as listed below:

 If the home state heart transplant unit declines the offer, the donation offer is made on rotation to non-home state heart transplant units, with a 30-minute response time.
 For Victoria and New South Wales, both the adult and the paediatric heart transplant units must receive the offer before moving to the next state on the rotation.